vemonet/libre-chat/docs/use-pip.md

 `libre-chat` is tested on Linux, and MacOS, should work on Windows WSL.

-???
-Note "Using it on Windows"

-    Use WSL or Docker.

-    Tests were passing fine on Windows, until I added the `UnstructuredEmailLoader`.
-Since then the tests are going crazy, throwing `Windows fatal exception: access violation` without reason.

-    If anyone have the time to fix this silly error, please let me know!

 !!!
 Tip "Production deployment"

     When deploying in production it is recommended to use [docker](https://www.docker.com), or directly [gunicorn](https://gunicorn.org), to handle many requests.
 The CLI is mainly used for local testing and building vectorstores.